-The Opaque type is use to hold objects like JPEG images and other Binary Large Object (BLOB) data that have significant internal structure which might be understood by clients (e.g., an image display program) but that would be very cumbersome to describe using DAP's built-in types.
+The Opaque type is use to hold objects like JPEG images and other Binary Large Object (BLOB) data that have significant internal structure which might be understood by clients (e.g., an image display program) but that would be very cumbersome to describe using the DAP4 built-in types.
 Defining a variable of type “Opaque” does not communicate any information about its content, although an attribute could be used to do that.

 Semantic Limitations

 The content of an opaque object is completely un-interpreted by the DAP4 implementation.
-There is no attempt to re-order four-byte words to or from network byte order and there is no attempt to modify its actual length to conform to, for example, a four-byte boundary. although when transmitted on the wire, padding may be added.
 The Opaque type is an Atomic Type, which might seem odd because instances of Opaque can be of different sizes.
-However, by thinking of Opaque as equivalent to a byte-string type, the analog with strings makes it clear that it should be an Atomic type.
+However, by thinking of Opaque as equivalent to a byte-string type, the analogy with strings makes it clear that it should be an Atomic type.

 A Note Regarding Implementation of the Atomic Types

 When implementing the DAP, it is important to match information in a data source or read from a DAP response to the local data type which best fits those data.
 In some cases an exact match may not be possible.
 For example Java lacks unsigned integer types [13].
 Implementations faced with such limitations MUST ensure that clients will be able to retrieve the full range of values from the data source.
-If this is impractical, then the server may implement this rule by hiding the variable in question or returning an error.
+If this is impractical, then the server or client may implement this rule by hiding the variable in question or returning an error.

 Container Types